NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 @alg:prep_subproblems shows the pseudocode of this process for a given IVP and integration algorithm i.e. "propagator", resulting in root solutions and and the collected subproblems.
 With these subproblems in hand, the PA continues to its next stage: propagating these problems in parallel.

-*Example:* Given the example IVP (@eq:example_ivp) and the available threads,
+#ex Given the example IVP (@eq:example_ivp) and the available threads,

-+ I know I want to have 10 subproblems because I have 10 available threads.
++ There should be 10 subproblems because there are 10 available threads.
-+ I create the 10 time sub-domains $[0, 1], [1, 2], ..., [9, 10]$.
++ Create the 10 time sub-domains $[0, 1], [1, 2], ..., [9, 10]$.
-+ I use the initial position and velocity to quickly solve the root problem via the Euler method to give a sequence of 10 positions $harpoon(r)_p^0$ and a sequence of 10 velocities $harpoon(v)_p^0$.
++ Use the initial position and velocity to quickly solve the root problem via the Euler method to give a sequence of 10 positions $harpoon(r)_p^0$ and a sequence of 10 velocities $harpoon(v)_p^0$.
-+ I use the calculated positions and velocities as initial positions and velocities to create 10 subproblems on the associated subdomains following the form
++ Use the calculated positions and velocities as initial positions and velocities to create 10 subproblems on the associated subdomains following the form

 $ P_p = {
   diff_t^2 harpoon(r) = harpoon(g), #h(11pt)
   harpoon(r)(0) = harpoon(r)_p^0 \, #h(5pt)
   harpoon(v)(0) = harpoon(v)_p^0,   #h(11pt)
   [0 "s", 10 "s"]
-}. $
+}. $ <eq:example_subproblem>

 #figure(
   kind: "algorithm",